 System requirements

-Java Runtime Environment .
-6
+Java Runtime Environment 6

-Configuring the network settings .
-6
+Configuring the network settings 6

-Getting started .
-8
+Getting started 8

-Starting the web application
+Starting the web application 8

-Security instructions of the web browser .
-8
+Security instructions of the web browser 8

-User login at the web application .
-9
+User login at the web application 9

 Operating the web application

-User interface 9
+User interface

-Frequently used buttons 11
+Frequently used buttons

-Closing the web application
+Closing the web application 11

-Selecting the default language of the web application
+Selecting the default language of the web application 11

+Choosing the hash algorithm to store passwords

-Showing the version number of the web application 12
+Showing the version number of the web application

-Basic configuration of the web application 13
+Basic configuration of the web application

 Network settings

-Configuring the network settings 13

-Configuring the global network settings
+Configuring the network settings

 Increasing the reliability of network connections through link aggregation

 Reading out the status of the network interfaces

 Creating and administrating netfilter rules

 Creating new netfilter rules

 Editing existing netfilter rules

 Deleting existing netfilter rules

 Changing the order/priority of existing netfilter rules

-Creating an SSL certificate 21
+Creating an SSL certificate

-Special features for complex KVM systems
+Special features for complex KVM systems .
+21

-Creating a Certificate Authority
+Creating a Certificate Authority .
+21

 Creating any certificate

-Creating and signing the A509 certificate Creating a PEM file
+Creating and signing the X509 certificate

+Creating a PEM file

 Selecting an SSL certificate

-Firmware update
+Firmware update 25

-Restoring the default settings
+Restoring the default settings 26

-Restarting the KVM switch
+Restarting the KVM extender 26

-Adjusting a common database for all devices
+Adjusting a common database for all devices 27

-Network functions of the devices

-NTP server

-Time sync with an NTP server

-Setting time and date manually